gaepdit/complaint-tracking/docs/Role capabilities.md

 ## Staff

-All Users with CTS accounts who are logged into the application can:
+All Users with accounts who are logged into the application can:

 * Create new Complaints and either assign them to Users within the same Office or to the Assignor of another Office.
 * Edit Complaints assigned to them.